njbca/OptiPlant/docs/src/installation.md

 3. Open in VS Code
 4. Setup Julia Environment

 Done!
-Try to run some of the examples
+Try to run some of the examples following the user-guide

 ## 1. Fork the repository